Mixture of In-Context Experts Enhance LLMs' Long Context Awareness: Background

 Here, $\theta_{j,i} = B^{-2i/d}_{j}, i \in [0,\cdots,d/2-1]$, is termed as the rotary angle of RoPE, and $B_j$ is typically a fixed base.
 The subscript $j$ serves to differentiate various RoPE angles $\Theta$, each associated with a distinct $B_j$, a distinction necessary for discussions in Section~\ref{sec:method}.
 This approach effectively incorporates relative position information between $m$ and $n$ in the query-key product during attention computation:

 Here, $\mathbf{Attn}^{h}_{nm}$ denotes the attention score assigned by the $h$-th head at position $n$ to position $m$.

 \paragraph{Context awareness of LLMs}

-LLMs struggle with limited context awareness, significantly impacting their performance in tasks like long-text generation~\cite{zhang2024found}, Retrieval-Augmented Generation (RAG,~\cite{huang2024survey,chen2024benchmarking,cheng2024lift}), and multi-turn human-agent interactions~\cite{chen2023fortify} involving complex contexts.
+LLMs struggle with limited context awareness, significantly impacting their performance in tasks like long-text generation~\cite{zhang2024found}, Retrieval-Augmented Generation (RAG,~\cite{huang2024survey,chen2024benchmarking,cheng2024lift,tantao2024rag}), and multi-turn human-agent interactions~\cite{chen2023fortify} involving complex contexts.
 Liu et al.~\cite{liu2023lost} identified a problem known as ``Lost-in-the-Middle,'' where LLMs process the beginning and end of the context well but have reduced awareness of the middle.
 Chen et al.~\cite{chen2023fortify} observed that LLMs using RoPE exhibit uneven context awareness, favoring certain positions.
 Peysakhovich et al.~\cite{peysakhovich2023attention} further highlighted that LLMs exhibit variable attention to document-level token segments based on their contextual positions.
+Lv et al.~\cite{lv2024languagemodelsgrokcopy} observed that language models develop context awareness, especially in their ability to copy, through ``grokking~\cite{power2022grokkinggeneralizationoverfittingsmall}.''
+They suggest pre-training models with increased regularization to enhance this capability.

 \paragraph{Attention waveforms} According to Chen et al.~\cite{chen2023fortify}, LLM's uneven awareness of different contextual positions is due to RoPE's mathematical characteristics.
 Within RoPE, the attention score exhibits ``waveforms'' when retrieving the same token from the context, based on their relative positions.
 The troughs in these waveforms can impair task performance, especially when critical tokens are situated at these positions during generation.
 Different RoPE angles produce waveforms with troughs occurring at different positions.
 These phenomena are depicted in Figure~\ref{fig:waveform}.
 A detailed derivation of the depicted curves in Figure~\ref{fig:waveform} is provided in Appendix~\ref{apx:attn-wave}.